China's Geely moves into smartphones with chairman's new venture

-In a statement, Geely said that Hubei Xingji will position itself in the premium segment of the smartphone market.
+In a statement, Geely said that Xingji Shidai will position itself in the premium segment of the smartphone market.

 "There is a close connection in technologies within intelligent vehicle cockpits and smartphone technologies," Li said in a statement.